Showing posts with label Reef. Show all posts

 They gave away several prizes, but we did not win.

-We are going to a formal dinner so we dressed up.
+We are going to a formal dinner so we are dressed.

 I ordered baked fish with rice, & broccoli.